Block-Logic-Technology-Group/bltg/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run BLTG on your native platform.
+The following are some helpful notes on how to run BLTG Core on your native platform.

 ### Unix